 - Upon completion of the mentorship, both the mentee and the mentor are required to complete an evaluation report describing the experience to the mentoring coordinator.
 These evaluations will be kept confidential unless you indicate that we can publish your feedback.

-- To qualify for an AIR mentorship stipend, you must be a member for at least six months and current with your membership dues.
-People who have been AIRsters for less than six months (first six months considered “orientation period”) are responsible for a flat $300 fee.
-After the orientation period, they can choose how much they want to put toward the mentorship.
+- To qualify for an AIR mentorship subsidy, you must be a member for at least three months and current with your membership dues.
+Those who are able to pay for the full $500 fee may apply for mentoring at anytime.
+People who have been AIRsters for less than three months (first three months considered the “orientation period”) are responsible for the full $500 value of the mentorship.

 - You must have a specific project you are working on with a specific “destination” in mind versus wanting help with a general set of skills (“I want to learn more about Pro-Tools” or “I want to understand how to better market and distribute a program I’m thinking about producing”).

-- Because we have a waiting list of individuals who would like to take advantage of the mentoring program, AIR members who have successfully completed a mentorship must wait two years before applying again.
+- Because we have a waiting list of individuals who would like to take advantage of the mentoring program, AIR members who have successfully completed a mentorship must wait one year before applying again.
 This includes participation in group mentoring, which includes receiving a stipend to attend conferences, workshops, or intensives.